Vito Acconci: 1960s and 1970s

+His 1969 work Following Piece involved him following random pedestrians in New York City until they entered a building.

 Cindy Nemser was the first art critic to write about Acconci for Arts Magazine in 1971.
 Nemser also later did an interview with Acconci which became the cover piece for Arts Magazine.

 In the article "Video: the Aesthetics of Narcissism," Rosalind Krauss refers to aspects of Narcissism apparent in the video work of Acconci.
 "A line of sight begin Acconci's plane of vision ends on the eyes of his projected double."
 Krauss uses this description to underline aspects of narcissism in the Vito Acconci work Centers.
 In the piece Acconci is filming himself pointing directly at himself for about 25 minutes; by doing so Acconci makes a nonsensical gesture that exemplifies the critical aspects of a work of art through the beginning of the 20th century.
 Krauss also goes on to explain the psychological basis behind the actions of video in comparison to discussions of object art.